rfabbri/vxd/README.txt

 VXL (the Vision-something-Libraries) is a collection of C++ libraries designed for computer vision research and implementation.
-VXL is kept lean and stable by to be used by a host of companies, universities, and other libraries, so VXD has been created to cater for less stable, more experimental code based on VXL and closely mirroring its layout.
+VXL is kept lean and stable by the community, to be used by several companies, universities, and other libraries, so VXD has been created to cater for less stable, more experimental code based on VXL and closely mirroring its layout.